This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the Northern, Eastern and Western CCG and South Devon & Torbay CCG commissioning policy for the referral and specialist management of haemorrhoids in adults
+This is a summary of the NHS Devon commissioning policy for the referral and specialist management of haemorrhoids in adults

 Referral for specialist assessment and treatment of haemorrhoids is not routinely commissioned in Devon.

-The haemorrhoids are prolapsed and incarcerated, and cannot be reduced (Fourth degree haemorrhoids)
+1. All fourth degree haemorrhoids (haemorrhoids that are prolapsed and incarcerated, and cannot be reduced)

 Non-surgical measures (rubber band ligation, injection sclerotherapy or infra-red coagulation) will only be commissioned in the following circumstances: